-This is a great drugstore buy.
-Works to set foundation or concealer without leaving a cakey or chalky finish.
+L'Oreal Paris True Match Powder ($8) is a great drugstore buy.
+It works to set foundation or concealer without leaving a cakey or chalky finish.
 Plus, there are a ton of shades (about 20) to choose from.
 When it comes to a drugstore buy, you won't find a better product.
-An Allure Magazine Best of Beauty pick.

-This brightening powder is a miracle worker when it comes to making a tired face look untired.
+This brightening powder from Laura Mercier ($28) is a miracle worker when it comes to making a tired face look un-tired.
 It works by setting your concealer into place and adding a bit of pop to those naturally dark spots on your face.
-Use it to conceal your under-eye circles.
+You can also use it to conceal your under-eye circles.
 The #1 is for fair to medium skin tones and the #2 is for medium to dark skin tones.
 Makeup artist Genevieve Herr says, "I apply it wherever I've applied concealer: under the eyes, laugh lines, and above and on top of the lips with a little bit of a bigger brush.
 I use very little.
 Then, after I apply that powder, I apply the face powder."

 If you wear powder foundations instead of liquid foundations, there's actually a wonderful primer available.
 Who knew?
-The primer works by filling in pores and fine lines and wrinkles so the powder doesn't settle in.
-Turns out Laura Mercier has a mineral primer specially formulated for women who wear powder.
-It's pictured here.
+This Pure Canvas Primer from Laura Mercier ($38) works by filling in pores and smoothing fine lines and wrinkles so the powder doesn't settle in.

-A "Best Beauty Buy" 4 years in a row in InStyle Magazine, this mineral powder is a tried-and-true favorite for mineral powder lovers.
-It's laced with light-diffusing mica, is talc-free and, according to InStyle, "whisks away imperfections as well as pallor."
-You can get a sun-kissed look by sweeping this powder over the spots where the sun naturally hits -- the temples, the cheeks and on the bridge of the nose.
-Apply with a fluffy powder brush, medium-sized.
+Bare Minerals Foundation ($32) is a tried-and-true favorite for mineral powder lovers.
+It's laced with light-diffusing mica and is completely talc-free.
+You can get a sun-kissed look by sweeping this powder over the spots where the sun naturally hits—the temples, the cheeks and on the bridge of the nose.
+Apply with a medium-sized fluffy powder brush.

-These days powders aren't just used to set foundation and concealers, they can also add color to the skin making it appear sun-kissed or healthy and pink.
-This tri-color powder does just that and what's better is you can find it in your local drugstore aisle for about 1/3 the price of the department store powders.
+These days, powders aren't just used to set foundation and concealers, they can also add color to the skin, making it appear sun-kissed or healthy and pink.
+This tri-color powder by Revlon Color Stay Mineral Finishing Powder ($25) does just that and what's better is you can find it in your local drugstore aisle for about 1/3 the price of the department store powders.

-In 1994, Supermodel Iman launched a cosmetics and skincare line designed for women of color.
-Her products are gorgeous and her pressed and loose powders come in many shades to suit the many varieties of dark skin.
+In 1994, Supermodel Iman launched a much-needed cosmetics and skincare line designed for women of color.
+All of her products are gorgeous, but her pressed and loose powders ($16) do a great job of keeping your makeup in place for longer periods of time.
+They come in many shades, which are well-suited for people with darker skin tones.